Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/1-Formal-Methods/intro_slides.md

 Notes:

 - Limiting attention to a particular class of bugs, resource leaks, data-races, etc.
 - Drastic Speed-up in Underlying Constraint-Solver engines.
   For example, Z3 by microsoft, can solve constraints with billions of variables.
 - Unified theory with blurring lines; Combining both static and dynamic techniques.

 ---v

 ## More like _Light-weight Formal Methods_

-1. rigorously **detecting bugs** >> proving overall correctness of system.
+1. Rigorously **detecting bugs** → proving overall correctness of system.
 1. Developer-centric **Usability** (e.g. workflow integration)

 Notes:

-- Realised the importance of Developer experience.
+- Realized the importance of Developer experience.
 - No more obscure logic that the developer has to learn to write specifications.
 - You will see how intuitive it is to verify code.

 ---v

-## Formal Methods <> Blockchains
+## Formal Methods ↔ Blockchains

 #### Hammer finally found the nail!